raix/vscode-perl-debug/readme.md

 Please keep in mind that I'm an ES developer, I don't know all the corners of perl - so any help is appriciated.

-*(Extension is using semantic release for vs code extensions, commit messages should be formatted accordingly)*
+This project is using `semantic release` and `commitlint` for vs code extensions, commit messages should be formatted accordingly and should trigger correct versioning and automatic releases.

 Kind regards